sadiqshifa/RMAS/README.md

 ---

 *Regulatory content verified against OCC Comptroller's Handbook v1.1 (November 2025) and 50 U.S.C. statutory text.
-DMDC API is mocked in the demonstration agent.
+DMDC API is mocked in the demonstration agents.
 See the gap register for full production readiness assessment.*